The other Mona Lisas and why people believe they're real da Vincis

 Who is the Mona Lisa?

 Estimated to have been painted sometime between 1503 and 1506, the subject of the Mona Lisa is a hotly debated topic.
-Most scholars agree, however, that the portrait depicts an Italian noblewoman named Lisa del Gioconda, also known as Lisa Gherardini, wife of successful silk merchant Francesco del Gioconda.
+Most scholars agree, however, that the portrait depicts an Italian noblewoman named Lisa del Giocondo, also known as Lisa Gherardini, wife of successful silk merchant Francesco del Giocondo.
 It's believed del Giocondo commissioned da Vinci to paint the portrait of his wife to celebrate the birth of their second son.

 Eric Feferberg/Getty Images